-This is a quick and easy recipe for Ervilhas com Ovos Portuguesa: Portuguese Style Peas and Chorizo.
+This is a quick and easy recipe for Ervilhas com Ovos Portuguesa translated to Portuguese Style Peas and Chorizo.
 Ervilhas com Ovos Portuguesa is a classic Portuguese stew made with sweet green peas, Portuguese chorizo, and eggs.

-Laudalino loves this recipe, and it is comfort food for him.
-While he was in Boston last week, his mother sent him home with a container of traditional Ervilhas com Ovos Portuguesa that she made.
-Yep, he flew home with a big plastic tub full of Portuguese stew.
+Lenny loves this recipe, and it is pure comfort food for him.
+When he was in Boston last week, his mother sent him home with a container of traditional Ervilhas com Ovos Portuguesa that she made.
+Yep, he flew home with a big plastic tub full of Ervilhas com Ovos Portuguesa.
 I took this as a hint that it was time for me to finally fine-tune my recipe.

 I will NEVER be able to make any Portuguese recipe the way his mother does nor do I want to try to do that.
-Instead, I attempt to make his favorite Portuguese dishes purely by memory and taste.
+Instead, I attempt to make his as well as my favorite Portuguese dishes purely by memory and taste.
 I guess with a bit of a modern twist.
-He always says to make it mine.
+He always encourages me to make the recipes mine.

 Lenny said my recipe tastes similar to what his mother makes, but his mother does not use wine as the liquid base.
 She uses water.
-I like using wine as it really adds more flavor.
+I like using wine as I find it adds more flavor.
 Shhh, don’t tell her.
 As well I like the peas to be bright green and not overcooked.
+Overcooked peas freak me out.
 Another secret to be kept between us.

 The way I have been served this recipe the eggs are fried.
-I prefer a runny yolk so I lightly poach the eggs along with the peas during the last few minutes of cooking.
-Either way, it turned out really delicious and is so simple to make.
+I prefer a runny yolk so I lightly cook the eggs along with the peas during the last few minutes of cooking.
+Either way, it turned out really delicious and this recipe is so simple to make.

 2 tablespoons olive oil